sekiya93/CS2013Data/README.md

 [ssLDA] T. Sekiya, Y. Matsuda, and K. Yamaguchi.
 Curriculum Analysis of CS Departments Based on CS2013 by Simplified, Supervised LDA.
 LAK’15, Proceedings of the Fifth International Conference on Learning Analytics And Knowledge, pp. 330-339, NY, USA, 2015.

-## License
+## LICENSE

 This software (CS2013Data) is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 CS2013Data is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA 02111-1307 USA
+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA 02111-1307 USA.

+Takayuki Sekiya
+sekiya[at]ecc.u-tokyo.ac.jp

+(C) Copyright 2016, Takayuki Sekiya (sekiya[at]ecc.u-tokyo.ac.jp)